You have one fire starter in your bug out bag and another in your car glove compartment.

 In order for this to work, you need a functioning 9 volt battery and an incandescent light bulb.

 You can find a 9 volt battery inside most smoke alarms, various children’s toys, garage door openers, lots of handheld test equipment, and even some stun guns.
+Using a battery already inside a device helps to ensure you don't mistake old batteries for functioning 9 volt batteries.

 Incandescent light bulbs are widely used in households and residential lights because they’re inexpensive.
 Search available lamps or light sources and you’re likely to find one.